Leather and suede are made from animal skins, and is therefore not vegan. Uses include:

 Leather Production and the Environment

 So, what’s wrong with leather?
 Many people regard it as a quintessentially natural product.
-The reality, however, is that leather ranks among the most environmentally-unfriendly items in existence.
+The reality, however, is that leather processing is remarkably harmful to the environment.

 Untreated animal skin decomposes rapidly.
-To keep it from breaking down, tanneries use a variety of nasty substances.
-Tanning uses dangerous chemicals and also chromium, a particularly hazardous heavy metal.
-These tanning agents likely pose greater hazards than any substance used to make vegan leather alternatives.
+To keep it from breaking down, tanneries use a variety of nasty substances, including chromium—a particularly hazardous heavy metal.
+These tanning agents likely pose greater health and environmental hazards than any substance used to make vegan leather alternatives.
 The Ecologist asserts that, “Tanning is one of the most toxic industries in the world because of the chemicals involved.”

 Leather and Animal Cruelty

 Despite what many believe, leather is not an innocuous karma-free byproduct of the meat industry.
 Most of it comes from factory farmed cattle and pigs.
-These animals endure harsh confinement.
-Their quality of life is abysmal.
+These animals endure harsh confinement, and their quality of life is abysmal.

 The hide taken from a steer or dairy cow provides a meaningful portion of the carcass’s value.
-Since cattle ranching is a low-margin business, the small but significant income leather provides boosts profit margins, which in turn makes it profitable for ranchers to raise more animals.
+Since cattle ranching is a low-margin business, the small but significant income leather generates boosts profit margins, which in turn makes it profitable for ranchers to raise more animals.
+If you want to go down that rabbit hole, marginal cost macroeconomics explains why the income derived from leather inevitably increases the livestock industry’s total output.
+And that in turn drives up the number of animals subjected to harsh confinement and brutal slaughter.

 Vegan Alternatives